stoeps13/connections-doc/source/admin/admin/t_admin_communities_synch_remote_app.md

     -   Library
     -   StatusUpdates
     -   Wiki
+    !!! note
-    **Note:** widgetDefId values are case-sensitive, you must enter these values as shown.
+    widgetDefId values are case-sensitive, you must enter these values as shown.

     For example: